zummenix/expectest/README.md

 ## Skeptic Template

-Blocks of code in this document tested by [skeptic](https://crates.io/crates/skeptic) using the following template:
+Examples in this document were tested using [skeptic](https://crates.io/crates/skeptic) with the following template:

 ```rust,skeptic-template
 #[macro_use(expect)]